PvdBerg1998/hfml_data_preprocessor/README.md

 **The direct usage of floating point tags is strongly discouraged!
 Using them as a key to a dictionary is unreliable due to the fundamental precision errors.
 Floats are not real numbers and therefore some values cannot be represented exactly.**

-## Example postprocessing script
+## Example post-processing script

-Imagine you want to plot the FFTs for each extracted variable measured at an angle of zero degrees.
+Imagine you want to plot the FFT's for each extracted variable measured at an angle of zero degrees.
 Simply load the `metadata.json` and filter it appropriately:

 ```python
 import os